How to Screen Record on Mac Without a Watermark: 5 Genuinely Free Apps Compared (2026)

 • Capturing system audio requires BlackHole + an Audio MIDI Multi-Output Device

-• Editing tools are essentially non-existent
+• Editing tools are essentially non-existent — trim only

-Pick this if: you only need your voice plus the screen — narrated walk-throughs, simple presentation captures.
+Pick this if: you only need your voice plus the screen — narrated walkthroughs, simple presentation captures.

 Pick by use case